python/cpython/Doc/library/http.cookies.rst

 .. class:: SimpleCookie([input])

-   This class derives from :class:`BaseCookie` and overrides :meth:`~BaseCookie.value_decode` and :meth:`~BaseCookie.value_encode`.
-SimpleCookie supports strings as cookie values.
+   This class derives from :class:`BaseCookie` and overrides :meth:`~BaseCookie.value_decode` and :meth:`~BaseCookie.value_encode`. :class:`!SimpleCookie` supports
-   When setting the value, :class:`!SimpleCookie` calls the builtin :func:`str()` to convert the value to a string.
+   strings as cookie values.
+When setting the value, :class:`!SimpleCookie` calls the builtin :func:`str` to convert the value to a string.
 Values received from HTTP are kept as strings.

 .. seealso::